ESPR Early Career Investigator Prize

 - presentation skills

-- ability to defend their results during a Q&A session
+- ability to defend results during a Q&A session

-Prizes will be awarded at the discretion of the committee following presentations.
-The decisions made are final.
-Winners will be announced during the jENS closing ceremony and will be presented with a certificate. -
+Prizes will be awarded at the discretion of the ESPR members' committee present during the presentations.
+All decisions made are final.
+The awardees will be announced during the CEPAS closing ceremony, during which they will receive a certificate. -

 How to apply